doulosinsou/python_crawler/readme.md

 /_
 ```
 ###Include file types you want to crawl
 Open `include.txt` .
-Write dot + extention of files you want to crawl on new line.
-Prepend crawlable files with 'TEXT'.
-This tells the program to read the information inside.
+Two sections in the files are: 'Text:' and 'Non-text:'.
+Write dot + extension of files you want to crawl on new line in 'Text' section.

 Example:
 ```
-TEXT.htm
-TEXT.html
-TEXT.php
+Text:
+.htm
+.html
+.php

+Non-text:
 .mp3
 ```
-__note: non TEXT prepended files only catalogue its own title__
+__note: Non-text files only catalogue its own title__
-listen_to_jazz.mp3 will scrape the words 'listen', 'to', 'jazz'.
+The file `listen_to_jazz.mp3` will scrape the words 'listen', 'to', 'jazz'.

 ###Exclude common words
 Update `exclude_words.txt` for specific words you want to not scrape.